 I am declaring September to be Pattern Month!

-I’m teaching a Pattern Cutting Class at Flo-Jo Boutique throughout September, and in response to suggestions made by my wonderful followers I am going to be blogging alongside my classes with tutorials, advice and information, give-aways and competitions, reviews of and interviews with independent Pattern Companies such as Grainline Studio, By Hand London and In House Patterns to name but a few and many other Pattern Cutting related posts.
+I’m starting to teach Pattern Cutting Classes, and in response to suggestions made by my wonderful followers I am going to be blogging alongside my classes with tutorials, advice and information, give-aways and competitions, reviews of and interviews with independent Pattern Companies such as Grainline Studio, By Hand London and In House Patterns to name but a few and many other Pattern Cutting related posts.
+September will be the first Month dedicated to Pattern Cutting, which I shall update and build upon as I continue to teach.

 Each week there will be a tutorial of the Class I will be teaching that week which will include the following schedule: